manuGil/online-core/docs/source/raster-analysis.rst

 Task 2.4
    Using the case explained in :numref:`fig-safety-school`, write down an expression for the raster calculator that uses conditional statements to produce an output raster with different levels of suitability.
 Define at least three suitability levels.

 An alternative to conditional statements is using decision tables.
 Decision tables are often used when there are many input raster or when the output raster contains classes with a value that are the result of meeting different conditions.
-See an example in the bottom of the explanation on `Raster Overlay`_.
+See an example in the bottom of the explanation on |ltb| `Raster Overlay`_.

 Task 2.5